Abdul Latif Pedram: 2009 Presidential election

 In January 2009 an article by Aḥmad Madjidyar of the American Enterprise Institute included Pedrām on a list of fifteen possible candidates in the controversial 2009 Afghan Presidential election.

 Preliminary results placed Pedrām eleventh in a field of 38 candidates and according to the controversial Independent Election Committee (IEC), he ultimately received 0.34% of the votes.
 According to IEC results, Pedrām received 6,686 votes in his home province of Badakhshan, considerably lower than the 33,510 votes he received during the 2004 presidential election.

 2010 Parliamentary election

 In the 2010 Afghan parliamentary election, Pedram received 8,469 votes in Badakhshan, being the third representative from that province to be elected to the parliament, after Fawzia Koofi and Zalmai Mojadidi.

-Political Vision
+Views

-Latif Pedram is the founder and leader of Afghanistan National Congress Party and the founder of the Tajik Council of Afghanistan.
+Latif Pedram is the founder and leader of National Congress of Afghanistan and the founder of the Tajik Council of Afghanistan.
 Tajiks constituted the main anti-Taliban fighting force in the past, known as Northern Alliance or United Islamic Front for Salvation of Afghanistan.
-Latif Pedram's political vision is to empower the human rights of minorities like Pashayis, Parachis, Hazaras and other ethnicities and to promote equality, brotherhood among the different ethnicities and possibly even a name change of the country from Afghanistan to a non-tribal name.
+Latif Pedram's political vision is to empower the human rights of minorities like Pashayis, Parachis, Hazaras and other ethnicities and to promote equality, brotherhood among the different ethnicities and possibly even a name change of the country from Afghanistan to a non-tribal name (Khorasan).